ropensci-archive/vsoch/README.md

 ## Development

-I first connected dependabot by finding it on the GitHub app store, and generated the [.dependabot/config.yml](.dependabot/config.yml).
+I first connected dependabot by finding it on the [GitHub app](https://github.com/apps/dependabot-preview) page, and generated the [.dependabot/config.yml](.dependabot/config.yml).
 It ran but errored without a submodule, so I added one:

 ```bash
 git submodule add https://github.com/ropensci/DataSpaceR
 ```

 And then pushed to the repository and ran the check again.
+It ran successfully although there weren't any new checks.
+I'll want to add other busy submodules so that I can capture the metadata for the pull request.